Self-restrained Triplet Loss for Accurate Masked Face Recognition: Methodology

 The learning objective of our model is to reduce the \gls{fnmr} of genuine unmasked-masked pairs.
 The main motivation behind this learning goal is inspired by the latest reports on evaluating the effect of the masked faces on face recognition performance by the National Institute of Standards and Technology (NIST) \cite{ngan2020ongoing} and the recent work by Damer et al. \cite{DBLP:conf/biosig/DamerGCBKK20}.
 The NIST report \cite{ngan2020ongoing} stated that the false non-match rates (FNMR) are increased in all evaluated algorithms when the probes are masked.
 For the most accurate algorithms, the FNMR increased from 0.3\% to 5\% at \gls{fmr} of 0.001\% when the probes are masked.
-On the other hand, the NIST report concluded that FMR seems to be less affected when the probes are masked.
-A similar observation from the study by Damer et al. \cite{DBLP:conf/biosig/DamerGCBKK20} stated that the genuine score distributions are significantly affected by masked probes.
-The study reported that the genuine score distribution strongly shifts towards the imposter score distributions.
+On the other hand, the NIST report concluded that FMR appeared to be less affected when probes are masked.
+A similar observation comes from the study by Damer et al. \cite{DBLP:conf/biosig/DamerGCBKK20}.
+This work reported that the genuine score distributions are significantly affected by masked probes \cite{DBLP:conf/biosig/DamerGCBKK20}.
+The study also reported that the genuine score distribution strongly shifts towards the imposter score distributions.
 On the other hand, the imposter score distributions do not seem to be strongly affected by masked face probes.
 One of the main observations of the previous studies in \cite{DBLP:conf/biosig/DamerGCBKK20,ngan2020ongoing}, is that wearing a face mask significantly increase the \gls{fnmr}, whereas the \gls{fmr} seem to be less affected by wearing a mask.
 Similar remarks have been also reported in our result (see Section \ref{sec:result}).
-Based on these observations, we motivate our proposed \gls{srt} loss function to focus on increasing the similarity between genuine pairs of unmasked and masked face embeddings, while maintaining the imposter similarity at an acceptable level.
-In the following section, we briefly present the naive triplet loss followed by our proposed \gls{srt} loss.
+Based on these observations, we motivate our proposed \gls{srt} loss function to focus on increasing the similarity between genuine pairs of unmasked and masked face embeddings, while maintaining the imposter distance at an acceptable level.
+In the following, we briefly present the naive triplet loss followed by our proposed \gls{srt} loss.